makersacademy/CV/README.md

 - Since I started my daily 30 minutes meditation practice, I've noticed a rise in my concentration and work capacity.

-#### Eager to learn
-In the last years I have studied different matters on my own, such as music orchestration, music counterpoint, piano playing, music software management and more recently code.
-I am really exited about the Makers Academy course, is a completely fascinating new world for me.

-#### Delivery
-- Through my experience in the advertisement world, used to work under pressure and deliver on time.
+in the advertisement world, used to work under pressure and deliver on time.

 #### Methodic